 Funding for Lending Scheme explained

-We take a closer look at the Funding for Lending Scheme, launched by HM Treasury and the Bank of England to incentivise banks to increase their lending
+So what is the Funding for Lending Scheme?
+We look at the initiative launched by HM Treasury and the Bank of England to get banks lending

 The purpose of the Funding for Lending Scheme